WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Oregon/WaterAllocation/ReadME.md

 - DataPublicationDate

+***
+### 7) Code File: 7_ORwr_PODSiteToPOUSiteRelationships.py
+Purpose: generate linking element between POD and POU sites that share the same water right.
+Note: podsitetopousiterelationships.csv output only needed if both POD and POU data is present, otherwise produces empty file.

+#### Inputs:
+- sites.csv
+- waterallocations.csv

+#### Outputs:
+- podsitetopousiterelationships.csv

+#### Operation and Steps:
+- Read the sites.csv & waterallocations.csv input files.
+- Create three temporary dataframes: one for waterallocations, & two for site info that will store POD and POU data separately.
+- For the temporary POD dataframe...
+    - Read in site.csv data from sites.csv with a *PODSiteUUID* field = POD only.
+    - Create *PODSiteUUID* field = *SiteUUID*.
+- For the temporary POU dataframe
+    - Read in site.csv data from sites.csv with a *PODSiteUUID* field = POU only.
+    - Create *POUSiteUUID* field = *SiteUUID*.
+- For the temporary waterallocations dataframe, explode *SiteUUID* field to create unique rows.
+- Left-merge POD & POU dataframes to the waterallocations dataframe via *SiteUUID* field.
+- Consolidate waterallocations dataframe by grouping entries by *AllocationNativeID* filed.
+- Explode the consolidated waterallocations dataframe again using the *PODSiteUUID* field, and again for the *POUSiteUUID* field to create unique rows.
+- Perform error check on waterallocations dataframe (check for NaN values)
+- If waterallocations is not empty, export output dataframe *podsitetopousiterelationships.csv*.

+***
 ## Staff Contributions
 Data created here was a contribution between the [Western States Water Council (WSWC)](http://wade.westernstateswater.org/) and the [Oregon Water Resources Department (OWRD)](https://www.oregon.gov/OWRD/access_Data/Pages/Data.aspx).